Find the Best Tankless Water Heater Repair Services in UK

 What is a heat exchanger in a tankless water heater, and why is it important?

-The heat exchanger is a vital component of a tankless water heater.
+The heat exchanger is a key part of a tankless water heater.
 It's responsible for transferring heat from the gas burner or electric heating element to the water flowing through the unit. .
-The heat exchanger is typically made of copper or stainless steel and is designed for efficient heat transfer and durability..
+It's designed to be durable, but it can develop leaks or become clogged with mineral deposits over time.
 Proper maintenance, including flushing, can help extend its lifespan.

 How do I know if my tankless water heater is gas or electric?